 After a good nights rest I awoke feeling better and ready to start hiking.
 I think this was a classic case of listening to your body and Im so glad that I did.

 Hiking most days was comfortable in shorts and t shirt but the gloves and rain jacket had to come out if the winds were blowing or the sun went behind the clouds.
 In the evenings though it got down to around 4 degrees celsius and even below freezing at one point, we were wearing almost every layer we had.
-Most of the teahouses had no heating aside from a wood stove in the common room so we huddled together there while we ate and then retreated to the puffy world of our down quilts.
+Most of the teahouses had no heating aside from a wood stove in the common room.
+We huddled together there while we ate and then retreated to the puffy world of our down quilts.

 I’ll be honest I underestimated this hike, to be more accurate I failed to research properly.
 I knew basically what gear I needed so I was pretty set in that regard but I wasn’t prepared for the rugged terrain and the effects altitude would have on my body.